jjeffchung/HTML-CSS-JavaScript/README.md

 -A countdown timer project I did while following an online tutorial, and then added some additional features and edits on my own.
 The countdown timer offers a breakdown of days, hours, minutes and seconds remaining.

+3) JavaScript Form Validator

+-A form validator which provides real-time validation for the user's input.